peterzimon/docs-api/javascript/content.md

 ---
-title: "Javascript"
+title: "Content API Client Library"
 date: "2019-01-09"
 meta_title: "Javascript Content API Client Libarary – Ghost"
 meta_description: "Ghost provides a flexible promise-based JavaScript library for accessing the Content API which can be used in any JavaScript project.
 Read more on Ghost Docs 👉"
 keywords:
     - "headless cms"
     - "javascript"
     - "ghost api"
+sidebar: "javascript"
 ---

-Content API Client Library

 Ghost provides a flexible promise-based JavaScript library for accessing the Content API.
 The library can be used in any JavaScript project, client or server side and abstracts away all the pain points of working with API data.